cdelaorden/node-ts-service/README.md

 This is fast and doesn't include git info.
 Is just a fresh copy of the latest version.

 ## What next?
+1. Modify the README and `package.json` details, so they don't point to this repository anymore (`url`, `author`, `name`, `bugs`, `homepage` and so on).
-Add your preferred stack!
+2. Add your preferred stack!
 Choose a DB, add a `docker-compose.yaml` for local development, add dependencies and code your app.
 This simply is the starting point, with some commands and configurations ready.
 ## Development

 - `npm run dev`